 Every party in a contract must have entered the contract willingly for the agreement to be legal and enforceable.
 If one party was in any way forced into the contract against their will, or deceived to get them to enter the contract, it's possible to terminate the agreement.
 A contract cannot be legally entered under duress.
 Finally, a valid contract must contain legal subject matter.
 You cannot use a contract to get someone to perform an illegal act.

 If you need help with a contract commercial, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.